 Can I easily make the switch myself?

 Yes.
 If you're confident with making changes to your DNS records, this will be a breeze.
 If you're not very tech-savvy then I advise you hire someone else to switch your website from Wordpress to Squarespace for you.
+(Please Note: I do not offer this as a service.)

 Step 1.
 Sign up for Squarespace